CapKenR/blog/what-is-container-orchestration-kubernetes-version/what-is-container-orchestration-kubernetes-version.md

 ## Visualizing Orchestration

 I used the [Docker Swarm Visualizer](https://github.com/dockersamples/docker-swarm-visualizer) in the videos of the last post to help you visualize what was happening.
 For visualizing Kubernetes, I tried Brendan Burns' [gcp-live-k8s-visualizer](https://github.com/brendandburns/gcp-live-k8s-visualizer) and [Weaveworks Scope](https://github.com/weaveworks/scope).
 I found the former doesn't tie in the nodes enough and the latter has too much for simple demos.
 However, Scope has a lot of capabilities I'd like to explore further so I used it in the videos below.
+Installing Scope into our Kubernetes cluster is easy.
+See https://www.weave.works/docs/scope/latest/installing/#k8s.

 ## Taints and Tolerations